VANITY, SUBSIDY, AND HYBRID PUBLISHERS

 - The Bewares, Recommendations, and Background Check area of the Absolute Write Water Cooler is an excellent place to check for information on any kind of publisher.
 Check the index to see if the publisher you’re interested in has already been discussed.

-- Help Note on Vanity Publishing from the UK-based Committee of Advertising Practice.
+- Vanity Publishing: cautions from the UK-based Committee of Advertising Practice.

 - Advice on vanity publishing, from the UK Society of Authors.